Raiyan1993/terraform/jenkins-project/README.md

 # terraform for jenkins pipeline
-This Terraform code would spin up EC2 instance in a custom VPC and installing Jenkins, Docker, SonarQube.
-Maven and Trivy.,
+This Terraform code would spin up EC2 instance in a custom VPC and installing Jenkins, Docker, SonarQube, Maven, Trivy, AWSCLI, and Kubectl.

 **Here are the following steps:**
 ~~~